utterbed/hello-world/README.md

-# hello-world
-This is the hello-world repository that contains a place where you store ideas, resources, or even share and discuss things with others
-I have added this line

-I have added this line

-This is the way to make changes
+This is repository is the jetson-nano-emmc yocto build